AIR CONDITIONING UNITS Use the scroll bar (right) to see all units

 An air conditioning unit draws warm air into the unit from the room and then cools it across a series of coils containing a coolant chemical, before returning the cooled air back into the room.

-We feature an impressive range of air conditioners for sale which are capable or producing cool air for a small, medium or large room.
-Our air conditioners are brought to you by leading UK electrical and office equipment stores including Euroffice, B&Q, Office Stationery, Tooled Up, Amazon, Argos, John Lewis, Electric Shopping, Machine Mart and eBay.
+We feature an impressive range of air conditioners at shopping giant Amazon which are capable or producing cool air for a small, medium or large room.
+You’ll find air conditioners for sale at many UK stores these days including Euroffice, B&Q, Office Stationery, Tooled Up, Argos, John Lewis, Electric Shopping, Machine Mart and eBay.

 Portable air conditioners differ from mobile evaporative air coolers in that they take humidity out of the air - producing a cold, dry air.
 They work best in an air tight environment Air coolers operate by taking drawing in a small amount of air from outside the unit which then circulates in the area where the evaporative cooling process is carried out.